jetthoughts/jetthoughts.github.io/content/blog/linking-postgresql-data-through-time-when-tables-share-no-keys-database-sql/index.md

 ```

 ## The Solution
-We need to create a relationship between these tables where the time difference between created_at values is no greater than 2 seconds.

-This can be achieved with a query that calculates the time difference using EXTRACT(EPOCH) and filters rows that meet the condition.
+Therefore, we need to create that relation among these tables where the created time difference between the created_at values in both tables is not longer than 2 seconds apart.
+This can be achieved with a query calculated on time difference via EXTRACT(EPOCH) filtering out the rows that fulfill that condition.

 ## Creating a View